mawicks/mvarch/README.md

 ```

 Construct a model using `model_factory()`.
-Distribtuion may be 'studentt' or 'normal'.
+Distribution may be 'studentt' or 'normal'.
 The mean mode can be 'zero', 'arma', or 'constant'.
 It's difficult to estiamte
 the daily mean, which is small compared to the daily variance.
 A resonable choice is
 to model the mean as 'zero'.
 Constraints may be 'scalar', 'diagonal', 'triangular', or